Republic of Georgia: A hike through wine’s birthplace is a yummy treat but Georgians would like a bigger bite

 They’re covered in snow all year round and they are spectacularly beautiful.
 Hovering over Kazbegi, a pretty little town of 2,500 at 1,750 meters elevation near the Russian border, is Mt.
 Kazbek, a gorgeous 5,047-meter extinct volcano.
 Just below it, like a jewel on a necklace, sits Tsminda Sameba (Holy Trinity) Church.
 It’s a 1,000-meter climb to the church and then you can hike all the way to the Kazbek base camp with gorgeous views back to the church and town below.

 Not believing it could get better, it did.
-After two days of hiking (which I’ll chronicle in a blog in two weeks), I flew from Tbilisi to Mestia, home of the Great Caucasus in the far north.
+After two days of hiking, I flew from Tbilisi to Mestia, home of the Great Caucasus in the far north.
 The 45-minute flight alone, just below the mountain peaks, rivaled the 1987 flight I took past the Himalayas into Kathmandu.
 Jagged, individual peaks, all covered in snow, outlining green meadows with specks of villages and wind-swept flurries off mountaintops beyond.

 In Mestia, over three days, I hiked up to a ski resort, took a chair lift back up the next day and hiked to a TV tower then hiked 1,000 meters straight up to a legendary cross that overlooks the entire town.
 Everywhere I went, every turn I took, every step I made, I had a panorama view of an incredible snow-covered mountain range.
 In few spots did I see people.
 It was like walking alone through the Ice Age — except for the daypack full of food.